manucomi/parking-management-system/apps/frontend/README.md

 1. Create a feature branch from `main`
 2. Make your changes with tests
+3. Create a changeset: `npm run change:add`
-3. Ensure all tests pass: `npm test`
+4. Ensure all tests pass: `npm test`
-4. Ensure linting passes: `npm run lint`
+5. Ensure linting passes: `npm run lint`
-5. Open a PR with clear description
+6. Open a PR (Vercel will create a preview deployment)
+7. Get code review and approval
+8. Merge to `main` (auto-deploys to production)

+See [Changesets Guide](../../docs/deployment/changesets-guide.md) for version management.

 ---